tanyastropheus/Events_Near_Me/README.md

 # Events Near Me

-A web application that lets the user search events by keywords and filter by distance, cost, and time.
-The results are display on Google Map for visualization.
+A web application that lets the user search events by keywords or category, and filter by distance, cost, and time.

+Demo site: <eventsnearme.fun>  (*Currently contains only events in the Bay Area)

 ![alt text](https://i.imgur.com/BmU6dzT.png)